-E tū union staff member suspended for allegedly asking for sex to help with employment matter
+Union staff member suspended for allegedly asking for sex to help with employment matter

 The woman said although the initial contact and text message exchange were in late 2018, the harassment had continued.

-She said that she "couldn't take it any more" and filed a complaint with E tū on July 10.
+She said that she "couldn't take it any more" and filed a complaint with the union staff on July 10.

 "I have been suffering from depression because of this in the past two years, I've had to wind up my businesses and I'm also not in a mental state to work," the woman said.

-The suspended E tū staff member denied any wrongdoing and said the woman's complaint were "all lies".
+The suspended union staff member denied any wrongdoing and said the woman's complaint were "all lies".

 "She made up fake chats and set me up and I have gone to the police about her," he said.